-- DASH Representation A DASH Representation per the DASH-IF [12] profile. - DASH Segment Refers to a DASH Initialization Segment or Media Segment per the DASH-IF [12] profile). - Default Video For a Service that includes multiple video assets, indicates the video preferred by the Service provider for selection in the absence of an action, instruction or configuration to make an alternate selection. - DRM Data Service Service that delivers arbitrary data to specified DRM system. - EA Service Service that delivers rich media resources that are referenced in an emergency alert CAP message. - ESG Server As described in Section 6.9. - ESG Service Service that delivers Electronic Service Guide (ESG) information. - Essential Component A Component required for a meaningful presentation. - Extended FDT Instance An instance of the FLUTE [31] FDT that includes extensions.
-An Extended FDT Instance may be transported as the EFDT element within the Srcflow element (see Section A.3.2.2), or as an FLUTE FDT-Instance element in TOI=0 in accordance with [31].
+DASH Representation - A DASH Representation per the DASH-IF [12] profile.

+DASH Segment - Refers to a DASH Initialization Segment or Media Segment per the DASH-IF [12] profile).

+- Default Video For a Service that includes multiple video assets, indicates the video preferred by the Service provider for selection in the absence of an action, instruction or configuration to make an alternate selection. - DRM Data Service Service that delivers arbitrary data to specified DRM system.

+ESG Server - As described in Section 6.9.

+ESG Service - Service that delivers Electronic Service Guide (ESG) information.

+Essential Component - A Component required for a meaningful presentation.